WoltLab/docs.woltlab.com/pages/migration/wsc-31/migration_wsc-31_content-provider.md

 {% include callout.html content="Optional" type="info" %}

-This parameter specifies object types that must be executed with this object type during the Content Remove Worker.
-This parameter specifies object types that must be executed with this object type during the Content Remove Worker.
-Several values can be specified comma separated.
-Heads up: An order cannot be guaranteed, therefore it is recommended to set a `nicevalue` if the order of execution is important.
+The specified list of comma-separated object types are automatically removed during content removal when this object type is being removed.
+Heads up: The order of removal is undefined by default, specify a `nicevalue` if the order is important.